Skip to Content

 Bay Pines VA Healthcare System Pharmacy Resident Jacob Prevost, has been a part of the organization’s PGY-1 Pharmacy Residency since July 2024.
 In the near future, Prevost hopes to pursue a career that combines his passion for pharmacology with his passion for contributing to the mental wellbeing of Veterans.

-By Medina Ayala-Lo, Public Affairs Specialist
+By Medina Ayala-Lo, Public Affairs Officer

 The maxim of serving those who served is fiercely upheld by many of the health care professionals who provide world-class treatment to our Nation’s heroes.